 A PRD Provider that wishes to nominate PRD load for a Delivery Year's Base Residual Auction or nominate PRD to reduce an FRR Entity's preliminary unforced capacity obligation must submit a PRD Plan by email via the RPM Hotline at rpm\hotline@pjm.com no later than January 15 immediately prior to the Delivery Year's Base Residual Auction.
-Additional PRD may be nominated in an LDA in the Third Incremental Auction in the event and to the extent that the LDA final peak load forecast used in Third Incremental Auction increases relative to LDA preliminary peak load forecast used in the Base Residual Auction.
+Additional PRD may be nominated in an LDA in the Third Incremental Auction in the event and to the extent that the LDA final peak load forecast used in Third Incremental Auction.
+Nomination of additional PRD load in an LDA for a Delivery Year's Third Incremental Auction when LDA peak load forecast used in the Base Residual Auction.
 Nomination of additional PRD load in an LDA for a Delivery Year's Third Incremental Auction when LDA peak load forecast increases may be made by submitting a PRD Plan by email via the RPM Hotline at rpm\hotline@pjm.com no later than January 15 immediately prior to the Delivery Year's Third Incremental Auction.
+Nomination of additional PRD for use in reducing an FRR Entity's final unforced capacity obligation for the Delivery Year may also be made by submitting a PRD Plan by email via the RPM Hotline at rpm\hotline@pjm.com no later than January 15 prior to the Delivery Year's Third Incremental Auction.
 Nomination of additional PRD for use in reducing an FRR Entity's final unforced capacity obligation for the Delivery Year may also be made by submitting a PRD Plan by email via the RPM Hotline at rpm\hotline@pjm.com no later than January 15 prior to the Delivery Year's Third Incremental Auction.